Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Experimental

 \section{Experimental}

+Our experimental setup and techniques of data processing were briefly described in our previous paper \cite{LUZ2012}.
+This short communication reported measurements of high-resolution spectra of the $D_2$ molecule emitted by plasma of extremely low current density glow discharge with cold cathode and water-cooled walls to provide low Doppler broadening of spectral lines.
+Such statement of the experiment made it possible to observe and analyze the partly resolved fine structure of rovibronic lines connected with vibro-rotational levels of the $c^3\Pi_u^-$ electronic state.
+At the same time, low current density and low translational (gas) temperature of plasma leads to the considerable decrease of the total number of observable rovibronic lines, because only rotational levels with small quantum numbers are sufficiently populated.

+The goal of the present paper was to study as much rovibronic lines as possible.
+That was reached by increasing the current density in plasma to obtain higher gas temperature, which leads to an increase of population densities of high rotational levels in the ground and excited electronic-vibrational states.
+That greatly increased Doppler broadening of the lines and mainly determined the moderate resolution of observed spectra.
+Therefore, we have to describe in detail the setup, experimental conditions and data processing technique used in the present work for measurements and analysis of the spectra.

-The experimental setup was described in detail elsewhere \cite{ALMU2008, LMU2011}.
-Emission of plasma located inside additional cylindrical molybdenium electrode (with inner diameter \O{2} mm) introduced between the anode and the hot cathode of the low-pressure arc discharge was used as a light source.
+Emission of plasma located inside additional cylindrical molybdenum electrode (with inner diameter \O{2} mm) introduced between the anode and the hot cathode of the low-pressure arc discharge was used as a light source.
 The flux of radiation through a hole in the anode was focused by achromatic lens on the entrance slit of the spectrometer.
+The hot-cathode arc discharge lamp LD-2D described in \cite{GLT1982} was filled with $\approx 6$ Torr of chemically pure deuterium with small impurity of hydrogen ($\leq 6\%$).
+Main measurements were made with the discharge current 300 mA.
+Gas temperature $T = 1900 \pm 170 $ K was obtained from the intensity distribution in the Q-branch of the $(2-2)$ band of the $d^3\Pi_u^- - a^3\Sigma_g^+$ electronic transition (see e.g. \cite{L1980, AKKK1996}).
+Thus, in the wavelength range $\lambda = 419 - 696$ nm the Doppler linewidths (FWHM) in wavenumbers were within the range $\Delta \nu_D = 0.22 - 0.37$ cm$^{-1}$.

-Detailed description of the self-made high resolution automatic spectrometer and corresponding software was reported in \cite{LMU2011}.
-The $2.65$ m Ebert-Fastie spectrograph with the $1800$ grooves per mm diffraction grating was equipped with additional camera lens (that gives effective focus length $F=6786 \pm 8$ mm) and computer-controlled CMOS matrix detector ($22.2 \times 14.8$ mm$^2$, $1728 \times 1152$ pixels).
-The apparatus has the reverse linear dispersion of $0.076 \div 0.065$ nm/mm in the wavelength range $400-700$ nm, and maximum resolving power up to $1.8 \times 10^5$.
-However, actual resolving power in the experimental conditions reported in the present paper was mainly limited by Doppler broadening of the $D_2$ spectral lines due to small reduced mass of nuclei and high translational temperature of molecules (see below).
+Detailed description of the self-made high resolution automatic spectrometer and corresponding software was described in detail in \cite{LMU2011}.
+The Ebert-type spectrograph equipped with additional camera lens (the effective focal length $F \approx 6.8 m$) has the reverse linear dispersion $0.076 - 0.065$ nm/mm in the wavelength range under the study and highest possible resolving power up to $1.8 \times 10^5$.
+However, actual resolving power in the experimental conditions reported in the present paper was mainly limited by Doppler broadening of the $D_2$ spectral lines due to small reduced mass of nuclei and high translational temperature of molecules (see above).